Academics and the student experience

 From arts to sciences

-The largest college -- Liberal Arts and Sciences -- is also the most academically diverse with 50 undergraduate majors in the sciences, humanities, social sciences, communications and math disciplines.
+The College of Liberal Arts and Sciences is the most academically diverse college with 50 undergraduate majors in the sciences, humanities, social sciences, communications and math disciplines.
 There's also an open options program for students who want to explore academic opportunities before picking a major.